shivaaniV/fsab_bootcamp/README.md

-# personal-website
+# fsab_bootcamp
-Personal website (built for fsab)
+Here's the website I built for FSAB's bootcamp!
+It mainly lets you give me book/song recommendations.